NLP-Discourse-SoochowU/t2d_discourseparser/README.md

    For Chinese, we used the original Parseval for evaluation [Morey et al., 2017].
 Moreover, like many previous studies, we calculate macro-averaged F1 scores for Chinese trees.
    For English, we also used the original Parseval for evaluation.
-At the same time, following previous studies, we report our micro-averaged F1 scores.
+At the same time, following previous studies, we report our micro-averaged F1 scores for fair compraison.
 ```

 #### 安装介绍